Tintic, Lower Mammoth Mine

 The Lower Mammoth company had sunk its main shaft down to 1700 feet, then drove a drift to connect with a winze that was sunk down from the 1600 level.
 The drift, winze and crosscuts were all in the ore, as the company developed the extent of the ore body.
 A new electric hoist was to be installed at the surface, and another at the 1200 level.
 The new hoists would allow production of 100 tons per day.
 (Deseret News, January 11, 1907)

 (Beginning in July 1907, the Lower Mammoth Mining company began paying a monthly dividend of 5 cents per share.
 Like so many of the Tintic mines, ore in commercial quantities was not reached until the 1700 level.
-The new hoists were installed by mid September 1907, during which time during the past four weeks, the mine was out of production.
+The new hoists were installed by mid September 1907, during which time over the past four weeks, the mine was out of production.
 But the quantity and value of the ore extracted during development at the deeper depths, without the electric hoists, still permitted monthly dividends of 7.5 cents per share, per month.)

 March 8, 1908

 The Lower Mammoth mine was closed down due to the overall financial conditions which prevented the planned sale of bonds that were to finance the development to deeper depths.
 With the Knight smelter opening soon, the company had asked the district court to nullify its contracts with the United States Smelting company.
 The mine will remain closed, with no development work being done until financial conditions improve.
-(Salt Lake Tribune, Marh 8, 1908)
+(Salt Lake Tribune, March 8, 1908)

-(The mine was resumed operations in mid May 1908 after a new contract was signed with the Knight's Tintic Smelting company, and after the largest stockholders bought all of the outstanding shares, thereby providing the funds needed to continue operations. -- Salt Lake Herald, April 17, 1908; May 14, 1908)
+(The mine resumed operations in mid May 1908 after a new contract was signed with the Knight's Tintic Smelting company, and after the largest stockholders bought all of the outstanding shares, thereby providing the funds needed to continue operations. -- Salt Lake Herald, April 17, 1908; May 14, 1908)

 August 15, 1908